-The Auto-Ping link lets you set parameters for automatically reboot attached equipment.
+The Auto-Ping link lets you set parameters to automatically reboot attached equipment.
 First specify an IP address to ping.
 Next adjust the timing settings and use the checkboxes to link the IP to specific circuits.
-For example, if a router is unreachable, you may choose to automatically reboot both a router and a switch attached to two different circuits.
-Learn more: digital-loggers.com/auto-ping. html.
+For example, if a router is unreachable, you may choose to automatically reboot both a router and a switch on two different circuits.
+Learn more: digital-loggers.com/autoping.html.